CameronBrooks11/DraftSCAD/docs/README.md

 A leader line in the program has several elements.
 There is a line with an arrow that is typically at an angle.
 That line is then met by a horizontal line extending to either the right or left.
 Text on the end, signifies either dimensions or a number indexed to a table in the title block for the part being referenced.

 ```
-leader_line(angle, radius, angle_length, horz_line_length,
+leader_line(angle, radius, angle_length, horz_length,
             direction=DIM_RIGHT, line_width, text, do_circle=false)
 ```

 You would typically use this module after translating to the center of your hole or circle object, or item that you want to describe.
 If you are dimensioning a circle, then you would use the radius value to offset the arrow to the rim of the circle.
 In the case of a leader line to an object, you would set the radius to zero.
 The angle*length is the length of the arrow extending away at your chosen angle.
-The `horz_line_length` is the length once it bends to a horizontal line.
+The `horz_length` is the length once it bends to a horizontal line.
 The direction sets your preference for the horizontal line to extend to the right or left `(DIM_LEFT or DIM_RIGHT)`.
 The line_width is used if you wish to modify the weight of this particular leader line. *(In most cases, you would simply use the default value, DIM*LINE_WIDTH).* Then, you would pass through the text that corresponds to your dimensions or object number.
 Finally, if `do_circle` is `true`, a circle will be drawn around the text.

 The following shows a varied use of the parameters, and generated the `leader_line` image shown above.